 In Uttar Falguni too, Suchitra Sen single-handlely carries the film all on her own from beginning to end.
-Though a dual role and where admittedly she brings individuality to both roles, she doesn’t have much scope at all in the role of the emancipated daughter, her only moments coming right towards the end as she realizes that Pannabai, a woman she despises is her mother and on finding out her true story, defends her in court thus admitting her own identity in the process.
+Though a dual role and where, admittedly, she brings individuality to both roles, she doesn’t have much scope in the role of the emancipated daughter, her only moments coming right towards the end as she realizes that Pannabai, a woman she despises, is her mother and on finding out her true story, defends her in court thus admitting her own identity in the process.
 It is as Pannabai that she really scores in the film though again as in Saptapadi (1961) she is a trifle loud to start with as she establishes herself as a courtesan with the make-up, mannerisms and gestures overdone but then she settles down into the film and into the character beautifully, never hitting a false note subsequently.
 Also, by then Suchitra Sen had perfected her cult image in Bengali Cinema as the embodiment of the ultimate self-sacrificing Bengali woman and she brings much poise, grace and dignity in the role of a fallen woman determined to see her daughter grow up in a good,clean environment.
 She is, in fact, particularly good as the older Pannabai expertly capturing some extremely poignant moments such as her excitement over the phone on trying to find out how her daughter looks having returned from abroad, since she is too nervous to go to the airport to get a glimpse of her; or the scene of her observing Suparana and Indranil from afar at a party held in Suparna’s honour.
 Suchitra as Debjani/Pannabai is able to connect directly with the viewer and make him or her feel deeply for all that she goes through the course of the film thus giving her death at the end of the film a solid, emotional wallop.